 NATIONAL GRIEF AWARENESS DAY

 Offer to listen to a friend or ask them to join you for a coffee or tea.
-Send a message letting them know they are never far from your mind and set a date for another visit.
+Send a message letting them know they are never far from your mind.
+Then, set a date for another visit.
 If you find you are suffering from grief, know that it’s natural.
 You’re not alone, and it’s okay to ask for help if you feel your grief is overwhelming.

 Visit www.change.org to find out more, sign the petition, and use #GriefAwarenessDay to share on social media.